capeprivacy/documentation/docs/cape-core/coordinator/local-cli.md

 cape projects list
 ```

-For more information about using your Cape installation check out [here](https://link.to/more/amazing/docs).
+For more information about using your Cape installation check out [the CLI usage guide](/cape-core/cli/usage/) and a tutorial on [using the Coordinator with Cape Python](/libraries/cape-python/coordinator-quickstart/).